Faculty and Staff

 The hours will not exceed an average of 12 hours per week.
 Wages, as stated in the current BCGEU Collective Agreement, are as follows:

 Subject to funding, the Department of History and Sociology has part-time TA positions available in 2021S and 2021W Terms.
 Qualifications preferred to include an understanding of the discipline and good grades.
-UTA’s must be a major in the discipline, have fourth-year standing, and must maintain a minimum of 18 credits in the Winter session (2020W) and a minimum of 9 credits in the Summer session (2021S).
+UTA’s must be a major in the discipline, have fourth-year standing, and must maintain a minimum of 18 credits in the Winter session (2020W).
 Part-time students can also be considered.

 Please contact firstname.lastname@example.org for inquiries.